 The Jian Zhou Medal recognises a rising star of Australian health and medical science – an individual within 15 years of completing their PhD (or equivalent first research higher degree) who is making a significant impact in translational medical science from work primarily conducted in or led from Australia.

-The Medal for Outstanding Female Researcher recognises a researcher who identifies as a woman, who will have made one or more exceptional and impactful contributions in the health and medical sciences from work primarily conducted in or led from Australia.
+The Outstanding Female Researcher Medal recognises a researcher who identifies as a woman, who will have made one or more exceptional and impactful contributions in the health and medical sciences from work primarily conducted in or led from Australia.

 “Receiving this award is most humbling and a huge honour, particularly when I look around and see the women in science and the work they’re doing.